run time error messages : Java Glossary

 You have an obsolete JavaMail or Java Activation Framework jar.

-VerifyError Exception in thread xxx java.lang.VerifyError: Accessing value from uninitialized register 2.
+VerifyError Exception in thread xxx java.lang.VerifyError: Accessing value from universalised register 2.

-This is a Sun compiler bug.
+This was a compiler bug.
 It comes from redefining a local variable.
 Just use two different names.
 Could come from other compiler bugs.
-Try using a different compiler.
+Try using a the current JDK compiler.
 It can also come from using Outer.this from a non-inner class.
 In JDK 1.4.2+, the compiler should detect the problem rather than runtime.

 wrong version class file has wrong version 48.0, should be 47.0

-You have partly a JDK 1.4 and partly an earlier version of Java installed.
+You have partly a Java version 1.4 and partly an earlier version of Java installed.
 Check out each copy of java.exe and with the -version option.
-If necessary uninstall all JDKs and JREs, prune the registry of references to Java, prune the hard disk of java directories and reinstall from scratch.
-Watch out for any JDKs that came embedded with an IDE.
+If necessary uninstall all JDKs and JRE s, prune the registry of references to Java, prune the hard disk of java directories and reinstall from scratch.
+Watch out for any JDKs that came embedded with an IDE (Integrated Development Environment).
 Watch out specially for the C:\WINNT\system32\java.exe.
 It too should be 1.4.
-You may have the rt.jar file from an different version.
+You may have the rt.jar file from a different version.

 ZipException java.util.zip.ZipException: The system cannot find the file specified.